jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 This runs the module 'venv' (virtual environment) with the parameter test-server, which creates a directory called 'test-server'.

-Then to activate the virtual environment in the command line we simply write:
+Then, to activate the virtual environment in the command line:

 	me$ source test-server/bin/activate